SVX Optics

 Measuring Accuracy: The accuracy of an astronomical optic may be expressed in terms of Strehl ratio, introduced by the German physicist, Dr. Karl Strehl.
 A theoretically perfect lens would have a Strehl ratio of 1.0 so under this system of measurement, optics are rated using a fraction of the number 1.
 An objective with a Strehl ratio of .95 is much more accurate than one that measures .90.
 As this fraction declines you will see more and more issues in the objective that impact performance.

 Glass is ground and polished to meet our prescription.
-Once this is accomplished, we utilize our Zygo Phase Shifting Laser Interferometer (shown to the left) and our Double Pass Autocollimator (shown to the right) to carefully figure each objective.
-This is done to eliminate common issues we find in machine polished objectives including astigmatism, coma, and spherical error.
+Once this is accomplished, we utilize our Zygo Phase Shifting Laser Interferometer (shown to the left) to carefully figure each objective to eliminate common issues we find in machine polished objectives.
+These include astigmatism, coma, and spherical error.
 We also address trefoil by replacing any elements that exhibit this aberration during the process.

 Optical figuring to improve performance is accomplished in two stages:

-Stage one: Reducing optical aberrations that lower performance (astigmatism, coma, spherical error) to the lowest level possible.
+Stage one: Reducing optical aberrations that impact performance (astigmatism, coma, spherical error) to the lowest level possible.

 Stage two: Making the final spherical correction.